 Mind you, his work was of a very high standard.
 On the first page his teacher had written the comment; ‘Too heavy’, but thereafter he took less ink on his pen and virtually every page was stamped For Good Work.
 Several pages were also stamped Worthy Work above the name G.H.
 Huxley.

-I always thought my Grandmother moved to Sydney from rural Tasmania in 1930.
+I always thought my widowed Grandmother moved to Sydney from rural Tasmania in 1930.
 Laurie (her youngest son) went with her.
-My father would only have been 13, but stayed behind.
+My father, who would only have been 13, stayed behind.
 He had to leave school and was employed on a neighbour’s farm.
 What Dad perceived as rejection and more particularly the sudden end to his schooling, would trouble him throughout his life.
 He achieved the rank of sergeant in WWII, but believed his lack of education prevented further promotion.

 I never thought to ask why my Grandmother chose to go to New South Wales, but have since discovered that she had an aunt in Sydney.
 She often spoke of working there as a housekeeper to a Dr Warburton, but that was about the extent of my knowledge.
 It occurred to me that if G.H.
 Huxley had been Laurie’s headmaster, the stamp might lead to the name and location of his school.

 I logged on to the Internet and entered the name.
 Among some twenty results one grabbed my attention, though surprisingly not in relation to a Sydney school.
 The name G.W.
 Huxley came up in an obscure reference within the Tasmanian Government Archives.
 The next link took me to a series of documents produced by the Tasmanian Education Department;

 Correspondence and associated papers relating to G.H.
 Huxley’s demotion and appeal, and also correspondence and associated papers about inspection reports at schools where he was headmaster.
 Start date 1st Jan 1911.
 End date 31st Dec 1936.